Bungalow Loft Conversion Cost

 This allows for large rooms in the conversion as well as lots of natural light.
 Of course, the loft's actual square meterage will play a large role in determining the overall cost of a bungalow loft conversion.

-Such a small space would not really warrant high end fitting out, but if you did want to make it very special, you may pay between £40,000-£50,000 for this size loft conversion.
+Such a small space would not really warrant high end fitting out, but if you did want to make it special, you might pay between £35,000 to £45,000 for this size loft conversion.
+Although there's always potential to spend even more if you're planning to convert your bungalow loft conversion with premium materials (for example an oak staircase) or installing luxury items such as smart lighting.

 However, the average loft conversion will be either 40 square metres for a terraced or semi-detached property or 50 square metres for a detached property.

 These are the limits set by planning rules for extending the property into the loft or to the side or rear.
-Any larger than this, and you will need to apply for planning permission.
+If it's any larger than this, you will need to apply for planning permission.

-A dormer loft conversion will typically be 40 square metres, and depending on the quality of the materials used and the finish required, you could spend between £35,000-£55,000 on average.
+Dormer loft conversion will typically be around 40 square metres.
+Depending on the quality of the materials used and the finish required, the cost of a dormer loft conversion would, on average, be between £30,000 to £60,000.

-If your property allows, you could have a mansard loft conversion finished to a good standard for between £55,000-£70,000 adding significant habitable space to your bungalow.
+If your property allows, you could have a mansard loft conversion.
+Typically, a mansard loft conversion costs between £55,000 to £70,000 if it's finished to a good standard.
+This would add a significant amount of habitable space to your bungalow.

 Another cost factor will be access to the site.
-If this is difficult, then the project may attract additional costs for things like scaffold and skip delivery as well as delivery of materials and machinery.
+If this is difficult, then the project may attract additional costs for things like scaffolding and skip delivery, as well as materials and machinery delivery.

 Our loft has a tank in it.
 Does this mean we'll need to remove it and install a new system if we convert the loft?